-Surgeons remove a section of the skin from the back of the head during FUT procedures.
-This typically measures between 1 and 1.5 centimetres, depending on the number of follicles required to achieve optimal coverage.
+This typically measures between 1 and 1.5 centimetres in width, depending on the number of follicles required to achieve optimal coverage.

 They will extract the follicles from this strip, and prepare them to be implanted into the balding regions of the scalp.
-Typically, FUT is most effective for adding density to larger bald or thinning areas.
+In general, this procedure is most effective for adding density to larger bald or thinning areas.

 The surgeon will close the donor area to heal.
 The disadvantage of this method is that the patient will have a permanent scar in this spot.

 How does FUT work?

 This tends to be a faster process than FUE hair transplants, and most patients remain awake (though they receive local anesthesia to numb the treatment area).

 How does the treatment unfold?